abdielou/tradeql/README.md

 - **Beyond `^`:** The pattern occurs beyond the price of the previous pattern.
 - **Behind `_`:** The pattern occurs behind the price of the previous pattern.

-This element can only be applied to groups and in reference to a previous group.
+This element can only be applied to **Capture Groups** and in reference to a previous group.

 ### Groups